 The Schedule subfield is 1 bit in length and specifies the requested type of schedule.
-For non-HE STAs, the setting of the subfield when the access policy is EDCA is shown in Table 9-142 (Setting of Schedule subfield).
-When the Access Policy subfield is equal to any value other than EDCA, the Schedule subfield is reserved.
+The [#17048]setting of the subfield when the access policy is EDCA is shown in Table 9-142 (Setting of Schedule subfield).
+When the Access Policy subfield shown in Table 9-140 [#15131] is equal to any value other than EDCA, the Schedule subfield is reserved.
 When the Schedule and APSD subfields are equal to 1, the AP sets the aggregation bit to 1, indicating that an aggregate schedule is being provided to the STA.
-For HE STAs the Scheduling subfield is reserved.
+When an HE non-AP STA provides its traffic characteristics and QoS requirements to AP, the HE non-AP STA sets the Schedule subfield and the APSD subfield to 0. [#17048, #15093]

 TGax Editor: Modify the title of the clause 27.5.7 as follows

-27.5.7 TSPEC and persistent scheduling by HE STAs
+27.5.7 Use of TSPEC by HE STAs[#15752]

-A non-AP HE STA may use a TSPEC contained in a Basic ADDTS Request frame to provide its(#15754) traffic characteristics and QoS requirements to an HE-AP that supports the reception of Basic ADDTS Request frame in order to facilitate efficient scheduling in the HE APs' MU operations.
+A non-AP HE STA may use a TSPEC contained in a Basic ADDTS Request frame to provide its(#15754) traffic characteristics and QoS requirements to an HE-AP that supports the reception of Basic ADDTS Request frame in order to facilitate efficient scheduling for [#15753]HE APs' MU operations.
 A TSPEC provided by a non-AP HE STA is used by a receiving HE AP to facilitate the creation of a schedule for MU operation.
 A TSPEC provided by a non-AP HE STA to an HE AP is uniquely identified by the TSID subfield and the MAC address of the non-AP HE STA.
 The method that a non-AP HE STA uses to collect traffic information and construct TSPECs is beyond the scope of this specification.
-An HE AP does not transmit an ADDTS Response frame as a response to the ADDTS Request frame sent by a non-AP HE STA.
+An HE non-AP STA sets the Schedule and APSD subfields of the TSPEC to value 0 when it signals its traffic characteristics and QoS requirements.
+The receiving HE AP does not transmit an ADDTS Response frame as a response to the ADDTS Request frame [#17048].
 The acknowledgment(# 17029) of the ADDTS Request frame confirms the receipt of the TSPEC at the HE AP.
 A non-AP HE STA should send a DELTS frame with the corresponding TSID if(#15357) the traffic associated with the TSID has been terminated.
 When receiving a DELTS from a non-AP HE STA, the HE AP shall consider the information provided in the TSPEC as no longer valid.